marmittfull/marmittfull/README.md

 <br>

-- 🔭 I’m currently working at W2ABrasil as a back-end developer.
+- 🔭 I’m currently working at W2ABrasil as a full stack developer.

-- 🌱 I’m currently learning **Flutter**
+- 🌱 I’m currently studying ReactJS and NodeJS

 - 📫 How to reach me **tiagomarmittt@gmail.com**